lightmotive/launch-school-ruby-project-template/README.md

 1. Copy the following to a project's root folder:
    1. **.devcontainer** folder
+      - **TODOS:**
-      1. In the *devcontainer.json* file in this folder, edit the `"name"` property to something that makes sense for the project.
+        - In the *devcontainer.json* file in this folder, edit the `"name"` property to something that makes sense for the project.
+        - Add a `.env` file containing following variables (make sure that file is excluded via .gitignore):

+          ```text
+          POSTGRES_USER=app_dev
+          POSTGRES_PASSWORD=REPLACE_with_your_secure_password!
+          ```

+          - Note: the user and password above will only be set when initially creating the `postgres-data` Docker volume.
+Rebuilding the container does not delete the volume, and so would not change the initial password if you simply change your `.env` file.
+To change the password after initial creation, use `psql` or another admin tool, then update your `.env` for next time.
+Or, delete the container and then the `postgres-data` Docker volume if it doesn't contain needed data, then rebuild the container.
       - `Dockerfile` declaratively defines container build, including Ruby v3-bullseye, rvm, zsh, Gems, Pry configuration, and more.
       - `devcontainer.json` configures VS Code and coordinates Docker Compose.
       - `docker-compose.yml` configures: